 VIII.
-WHO MAY APPLY FOR A CULTURAL RESOURCE USE PERMIT?
+WHO MAY APPLY FOR A PERMIT?

-Any individual or any public non-federal, scientific, or educational institution proposing to locate, examine, collect, or excavate cultural resources on public lands must have an authorization in the form of a Cultural Resource Use Permit.
+Any individual or any public non-federal, scientific, or educational institution proposing to locate, examine, collect, or excavate cultural resources on public lands must have an authorization in the form of a Permit for Archaeological Investigations.
 A permit is necessary whether or not cultural resources are to be collected.
 The only exception to this requirement is for individuals, such as volunteers, carrying out official BLM cultural resource management activities under the direction of a BLM Field Office Manager.